svolpe43/cfsh/README.md

 List all available commands.

 #### apps
 List apps currently available.
-If you drop a cf template with a '.json' file type into 'cf/', it will show up with this command.
+If you drop a CloudFormation template with a '.json' file type into 'cf/', it will show up with this command.

 #### help
 The `help` command is equivalent to running the `cmds` command and then the `apps` command.